-Ed Harrington was General Manager of the San Francisco Public Utilities Commission (SFPUC) until his retirement in September 2012.
+Ed Harrington is currently an adjunct professor at the University of San Francisco, is a consultant on government finance issues and serves on various non-profit boards.
+He was General Manager of the San Francisco Public Utilities Commission (SFPUC) until his retirement in September 2012.
 The SFPUC provides water to 2.5 million customers in the San Francisco Bay Area along with sewer and stormwater services in San Francisco and hydroelectric and solar power generation for municipal purposes in the City.
 The SFPUC has 2,300 employees, an operating budget of $800 million and is in the middle of a $4.6 billion rebuild of the water system.

 During the 4 and 1/2 years that Ed was General Manager of the SFPUC, he was also the Chair of the Water Utility Climate Alliance composed of 10 large water utilities in the United States with 45 million customers, focused on providing leadership and collaboration on climate change issues affecting water utilities and the customers they serve.

 From 1991 to 2008, Ed was the Controller for the City and County of San Francisco managing the City's budget, payroll, accounting and auditing programs.
 As Controller he started the City Services Auditor function which provides audit, performance management and strategic planning services to City Departments.

+In December 2012 he completed his term as a member of the Financial Accounting Foundation that oversees the work of the Financial and Governmental Accounting Standards Board for the United States where he co-chaired the Standard Setting Oversight committee and served on the Executive and Appointments and Evaluations Committees.
 Ed was on the Board of the Government Finance Officers Association of the United States and Canada from 1999 to 2006 and President of the organization in 2004.
-From 2008 to 2012, Ed served on the Board of the Financial Accounting Foundation that oversees the work of the Financial and Governmental Accounting Standards Board for the United States, where he co-chairs the Standard Setting Oversight committee and serves on the Executive and Appointments and Evaluations Committees.
 Ed received his license as a Certified Public Accountant while employed at KPMG, an international accounting firm, in the early 1980's.

 Ed was an officer in the Harvey Milk Lesbian and Gay Democratic Club in San Francisco.
-He and his partner live in Sonoma County in Northern California.
+He and his husband live in Sonoma County in Northern California.